Leur68/SMD_Platformer_Dev/README.md

   - Printing debug information to the game's window plane
   - Displaying FPS and CPU load
   - In-game interruptions with error descriptions on the screen
-  - Disabling all stages prior to the gameplay stage for quick testing
+  - Disabling all states prior to the gameplay state for quick testing
 - Moving platforms implemented as game objects, including collision detection with them (though it's not perfect yet).
 On each frame, collision is calculated with only one solid game object (like a moving platform).
 - Bonus objects that can be picked up
 - Game score tracking